TheArturthur/CoppermindScraper/Cosmere/Jorgen.md

 ### Spensa

 Jorgen was so eager to get the respect from his crew that he bullied the team around on the first days. [[Spensa\|Spensa]] on the other hand resented him for having it “easy”.
 As a result, there was constant rivalry between them in the beginning.
 Spensa was responsible for Jorgen’s callsign, Jerkface.
-During a “game” ran by Cobb in the simulation, Jorgen’s better flying techniques and strategy was about to earn him a win; however Spensa, who was up in the mark at that moment, crashed herself into him winning the game.
+During a “game” ran by Cobb in the simulation, Jorgen’s better flying techniques and strategy was about to earn him a win; however Spensa, who was up in the mark at that moment, crashed herself into him, thereby winning the game.
 He was so frustrated with her, he revealed to Skyward Flight that Spensa was the daughter of [[Chaser\|Chaser]]; this alienated her from other members and provoked Spensa to steal the power source of Jorgen's hovercar.
 Spensa continues to challenge Jorgen’s authority and disobeys a direct order of formation.
 He calls in again on her father’s heritage and she assaults him badly; though he complains about her insubordination again, he doesn’t attack her.
 Convinced that he would call on her, she goes to the Admiral’s office requesting disciplinary actions from her.
 Jorgen was there and prevented it from happening, letting her know his flight needed every pilot.
 After that she becomes more sensible and even ashamed of the treatment he was getting as she knew it was partially her fault.
 After Hurl’s death, they give her a proper funeral together and started being friendly to each other.
 He even helped her with taking the booster to where she asked.
 He figured out she was building her Poco and encouraged her to be free and defiant.
 When [[Spensa\|Spensa]] finds out about what really happened in the battle of Alta, the only person she opens to is Jorgen.
 She asks him not to fix but listen.
 He is able to comfort her.